QFPay/QFPAY_Global/2_payment.md

 }
 ```

-+ 4. /reversal-----------cancel/flushes(Only applicable for Alipay)
++ 4. /reversal-----------Only applicable for offline situation.
 When the payment failed, it will close the order.
-When the payment is successful,then refund the payment will close the order.
+When the payment is successful,then refund the payment and close the order.

 | Field Name    |Required  | Description    |
 | ------------- |:-------------:| ---------:|